gricard/GCode/README.txt

    config.h - primary means of configuring the code globals.h - global state variables and related constants/definitions
    debug.h - debugging macros & configuration
-   byte.h - a hack to get around a compilation error with the Arduino IDE

 Contributing
 ------------------------------------------------------------------------------------------